-Khiron's objective is to become the global leader in creating high quality cannabis derived medical and wellbeing products for sale around the world.
-Khiron's mission is to improve the quality of life of patients and consumers through the applied use of medical cannabis.
-With core operations in Latin America the Company's strategy focuses on achieving first mover advantage in the Latin American market of over 620 million people and is evolving its strategy towards global expansion.
-The Company's wholly owned subsidiary, Khiron Colombia S.A.S.
-(Khiron Colombia), is licensed in Colombia for the cultivation, production, domestic distribution, and international export of both tetrahydrocannabinol (THC) and cannabidiol (CBD) medical cannabis.
-The Company delivers best in class regulatory compliance, is fully authorized to manufacture and fill prescriptions for high- and low-THC medical cannabis in Colombia, and has the first approved line of CBD cosmetic products on shelf in Colombia, and available in the United States (US) and the United Kingdom (UK).
+Khiron is a vertically-integrated medical and consumer packaged goods cannabis company with core operations in Latin America and operating activities in Europe and North America.
+The Company's strategy focuses on achieving a first mover advantage in the Latin American market and is evolving its strategy towards global expansion.
+The Company's wholly owned subsidiary, Khiron Colombia S.A.S., is licensed in Colombia for the cultivation, production, domestic distribution and international export of both tetrahydrocannabinol (THC) and cannabidiol (CBD) medical cannabis.
+The Company is authorized to manufacture and fill prescriptions for high-THC in Colombia and low-THC medical cannabis in Colombia and Peru, and retails an approved line of CBD cosmetic products in Colombia and the United Kingdom (UK).